jfederico/recordrtc-rails_annotations/README.md

   * If so, implement newer React code to fix the problem
 * Find way to size DataTables columns more reasonably
 * Rename and organize controllers and routes
-* Implement Gaffe for error routing
 * Ask Jesus whether it's OK to use lis_full_name from LTI parameters
-* Add more documentation for JS
 * Find error in IMS-LTI 2.1.2 gem
 * Standardize by either using only pure JS or only jQuery
 * Separate recordings per user (ask Jesus how to use LTI data to separate user object ownership).
 Also separate recordrtc controller views per user (ex.: user 1 has recordings id 1, 2 and 3, and user 2 has separate recordings id 1, 2, 3 and 4.
 Neither can access each others' edit or show pages)